jawadjawid/gallery-flare/README.md

 ```sh
 dotnet run
 ```
-They include tests about the API endpoints with various scenarios.
-Divided into multiple files for organization purposes.
+They contain a wide range of tests for the API endpoints which are divided into multiple files for organization purposes.
 ## Architecture

 This project follows the Modal View Controller architectural design pattern.